 Can I use multiple brokers?

 Yes, and many investors do.
-A common pattern: Fidelity or Vanguard for IRAs and most index funds, Schwab for active trading on thinkorswim, Wealthfront for cash management.
-The cost of multiple accounts is zero (no fees), and the diversification across brokers reduces single-point-of-failure risk.
+A common pattern: Fidelity or Vanguard for IRAs and broad-market index funds, Schwab for active trading on thinkorswim, Wealthfront for cash management plus a managed taxable sleeve.
+There is no fee for holding multiple accounts, and the diversification across brokers reduces single-point-of-failure risk.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.